Contexter/FountainAI-Eco-System/README.md

   A shell script that acts as the container’s entrypoint.
 It typically decides whether to start the service (using Uvicorn) or run tests (using pytest).

 - **main.py:**
   Contains the entire FastAPI application.
-It includes extended header comments describing the service, configuration setup, database initialization, authentication, Pydantic models, helper functions (e.g., for service discovery and notifications), endpoint definitions (with semantic metadata), custom OpenAPI generation, and the application’s entry point.
+This file must include:
+  - Extended header comments describing the service’s purpose and key integrations.
+  - Configuration setup, database initialization, authentication, and Pydantic model definitions.
+  - Helper functions for dynamic service discovery and notification integration.
+  - Endpoint definitions with semantic metadata (camelCase operationIds, clear summaries, and concise descriptions).
+  - A default landing page and a health endpoint.
+  - Custom OpenAPI generation to force version 3.0.3.
+  - The application’s entry point to run the service using Uvicorn.

 - **tests/test_main.py:**
   Contains a comprehensive test suite that validates the service’s functionality.
 Tests should simulate external dependencies (using monkeypatching) to ensure isolated testing.